cicsdev/cics-banking-sample-application-cbsa/README.md

 # cics-banking-sample-application-cbsa
 The **C**ICS **B**ank **S**ample **A**pplication (CBSA) is an application which simulates the operation of a bank, from the point of view of the Bank Teller.
 CBSA has multiple uses here are a few examples:
   - CBSA can be used as a teaching/learning aid, as all source code is provided.
-It demonstrates how various technologies can be integrated together; CICS, COBOL, BMS, Db2, SQL, Java, Liberty, SpringBoot etc.
+It demonstrates how various technologies can be integrated together; CICS, COBOL, BMS, Db2, SQL, Java, Liberty, Spring Boot etc.
   - CBSA provides an example of a traditionally written CICS application that has been extended over time, and is structured in a way that is recognisable to most CICS TS customers - so it can be used a conversation piece for discussions around the application development lifecycle.
   - CBSA can be used straight out of the box for testing purposes.
 For example: the testing of CICS interactions, or for testing verification/validation/interaction of IBM and vendor tool offerings.